FedCenter.gov

 Dec.
 2, 2022

-The November 2022 edition of The Corps Environment is now available and can be accessed online at: https://www.dvidshub.net/publication/issues/65712.
 This edition highlights providing environmental and economic benefits, in support of Environmental Operating Principle #3.
 Content includes commentary from Col. Matthew F. Kelly, commander of U.S. Army Environmental Command (USAEC), sharing his impressions after taking command and his focus on building upon USAEC's legacy.
 This issue also features initiatives from across the Army environmental community that are providing enduring environmental benefits around the globe.

 Nov.
 4, 2022

 The Advisory Council on Historic Preservation (ACHP) has approved an exemption that would relieve federal agencies from the historic preservation review requirements under the National Historic Preservation Act regarding the effects of the installation of certain electric vehicle supply equipment (EVSE) on historic properties.
 The exemption goes into effect on 26 October 2022.
-POC is Jaime Loichinger, tele: (202) 517-0219, email: jloichinger@achp.gov.
-(Federal Register 2 November 2022 [Notice] Pages 66201-66204).
+POC is Jaime Loichinger, tele: (202) 517-0219, email: jloichinger@achp.gov. ( Federal Register 2 November 2022 [Notice] Pages 66201-66204).

 Oct.
 4, 2022